lermana/python_fundamentals/README.md

 **Instructor Bio**

 Abe Lerman is the Lead Data Scientist for Contently, a SoHo-based technology company focused on corporate branding.
-He has spent the last year or so as a Python and Data Science Consultant in the Financial Services industry, contracting at Elliott Management and The Blackstone Group.
+He spent the prior year or so as a Python and Data Science Consultant in the Financial Services industry, contracting at Elliott Management and The Blackstone Group.
 Prior to that, he worked as a Data Scientist in the ad-tech space.
 He earned a Master of Science degree in Quantitative Finance from Fordham University, and a Bachelor of Arts degree in Mathematics from Skidmore College.

 **Seminar Details**